 Fees and Costs for Nonpayment

-Pretty much everyone goes into a rental agreement understanding it's a pay or you're out arrangement.
+Pretty much everyone goes into a rental agreement understanding it's a payment or you're out of the arrangement.
 Unfortunately, if a tenant stops paying, it's rarely that simple.
 If the rent doesn't arrive on the first, you can't just instantly boot the tenant out.
 You have to go to court, serve papers, and then have the sheriff enforce the eviction order.
 Or maybe you want to give them a few days before doing all that but want there to be some sort of penalty so they don't make a habit of it.

 If you don't specify these fees and costs in your lease, you might not be able to collect anything more than the regular rent no matter how much you spend getting a tenant out.
 To be sure you recover your full costs, clearly include any late fees, court costs, and other possible expenses in your lease agreement.

 A lease might have an end date, but it doesn't automatically end.
 Without proper notice, either the landlord or the tenant may be able to extend the lease for another full term or on a month-to-month basis.
 This extension may also be at the current rent when you might want to increase it.

 To be safe, you want two deadlines in your lease.
 One is a deadline to give notice of intent to vacate at the end of the lease after which the lease is automatically assumed to be extended.
 The other is a deadline to renew or extend the lease to give you time to market the rental if the tenant decides to leave.

 Also include how much the rent will be if the tenant stays in the property beyond the lease term without a new formal, written agreement.
 Often, this will be double the previous rent to encourage the tenant to either properly renew or give adequate notice that they'll be moving out.